 Jose Rizal Shrine in Calamba, Laguna: A Look into the Hero’s Life

-You may have read about our national hero, Dr. Jose Rizal, in your history books, but have you actually tried to learn more about him and his life by actually going to historic spots he lived in?
+You may have read about our national hero, Dr. Jose Rizal, in your history books, but have you actually tried to learn more about him and his life by visiting the historic spots he lived in?
 If you want to learn and travel simultaneously, visit the Jose Rizal Shrine in Calamba, Laguna.

 The current house that you’ll see standing in Calamba is actually not the original house.
-The original establishment was sold and destroyed during World War II and was reconstructed in 1949 using the materials from the old building and at the same site.
-It was in 1950 that the reconstruction was finished.
+The original establishment was sold and destroyed during World War II, and was reconstructed in 1949 using materials from the old building on the same site.
+Reconstruction was finished in 1950.

 Inside the Jose Rizal Shrine in Calamba

 The house is a bahay na Bato, a typical house of middle-class families during the Spanish colonial period.
-Outside, the house is repainted with a striking green shade which makes it easily recognizable.
+Outside, the house is repainted in a striking green shade, making it easily recognizable.
 The green shade apparently symbolizes the surname of Jose Rizal.
 Going inside, you’ll find a traditional design, with narra flooring, capiz shell windows, and a red ceramic roof.

 You’ll see the servant’s room, workroom, and food supplies room on the ground floor.
-It contains memorabilia of Jose Rizal’s life, from his childhood days up to adulthood.
+It contains memorabilia from Jose Rizal’s life, from his childhood through adulthood.
 Originally, the ground floor of the house was built as a horse stable.
 Currently, it houses Rizal’s writings, certificates, and more.

 The second floor is historically where the family’s rooms, library, dining area, and bathrooms are.
-Their backyard was previously filled with different kinds of plants and fruits such as atis, santol, makopa, plum, and kasoy.
-There was also a small nipa hut which was said to be the national hero’s hideout in his younger years.
+Their backyard was previously filled with various plants and fruits, such as atis, santol, makopa, plum, and kasoy.
+There was also a small nipa hut, which was said to be the national hero’s hideout in his younger years.

-In 1890, the family was evicted from their own home due to an altercation with friars.
+In 1890, the family was evicted from their home after an altercation with friars.
 It was then that the demolition started.
-Thankfully, through the donations of schoolchildren, National Artist Juan F. Nakpil reconstructed the house in 1950.
+Thankfully, with donations from schoolchildren, National Artist Juan F. Nakpil reconstructed the house in 1950.

 The Galleries